rossaddison/yii2-house2house/README.md

 1. Get a Google Service Account here. "https://console.cloud.google.com/apis/credentials/serviceaccountkey".
 1. Download the Json file (Not the P12) and save it to your local drive.
-1. Include the path of this file into your Company...Settings...Google Translate Json Filename and Path
+1. Include the path of this file into your Company...Settings...Google Translate Json Filename and Path including forward slashes and double quotes.

+Every individual manager shares the db database.
+Each manager builds the db database by assisting in translating the source_message table into the message table.
+The source_message table that you created with the

+        yii message/extract @frontend/messages/template.php

+is populated with English when you work with the Google Translate function.
+The package uses the Company...Settings...Language setting that the Manager elects to use if set.
+Otherwise it will use the default English.